bamerman/coffee-docs/principles-of-coffee-brewing.md

 Five important variables are at play in the coffee brewing process:

 - **Ratio**: The ratio of coffee grounds to water affects coffee brewing.
 For now, know that this ratio-weight of coffee per unit of water-is called a **brewing recipe**.
 To keep brewing recipes consistent, baristas use scales to weigh out coffee and water in grams or ounces.
 - **Grind size:** The particle size of ground coffee affects brewing.
-For now, know that large **grind sizes** resist water, whereas small grind sizes easily dissolve in water.
+For now, know that large a **course grind** resists water, whereas a **fine grind** easily dissolve in water.
 Because grind size is a major brewing variable, baristas invest in high-quality coffee grinders that ensure a uniform grind size.
 - **Time:** How long water and coffee contact each other affects brewing.
 For now, know that the longer water contacts coffee grounds, the more water dissolves the coffee grounds.
 - **Temperature:** Water temperature affects brewing.
 For now, know that the hotter water is, the more aggressively it dissolves coffee.
 - **Water quality:** The chemical makeup of water also affects brewing.
 For now, keep these two things in mind:<br>